Music & videos

 Step 1: Switch to the Metro Start screen.

-Step 2: Here, you should see Store app.
-Click on the Store app tile to open Windows Store.
+Step 2: Here, you should see the Store app.
+Click on the Store app tile to open the Windows Store.

 Step 3: Browse the store and click on the app that you would like to install to see more details such as features, system requirements, supported languages, supported processors (x86 or ARM), and reviews.

 Step 4: To download and install the app, click on the large Install button.
-If you haven’t linked your email address during Windows setup, and this is the first time you are installing an app from Windows Store, then you will be asked enter your email address and password.
-Enter the required credentials and click Sign in button begin download and install the app.
+If you haven’t linked your email address during the Windows setup, and this is the first time you are installing an app from Windows Store, then you will be asked to enter your email address and password.
+Enter the required credentials, and click Sign in button, begin the download and install the app.

 When the download is in progress, you will see “Installing [app name]” in the upper right corner of the screen.
 The app will be installed automatically.
 When the download and install are done, a small notification will appear in the top right corner of the screen.